FroggerHH/Frogger-Tribe-Classes-WIKI/LevelTree.md

       * Armor - The number of added armor.
       * Defense - How many percent of the armor will be increased.
 The armor added to you by the class is taken into account in the calculation.
       * MoveSpeed - By how many percent will the character's movement speed be increased.
-      * Vampirism - How much health (number) the player will receive when dealing damage.
+      * Vampirism - How much health (not as a percentage, but as a multiplier (number (for example 0.10 = 10%, 2 = 200%))) the player will receive when dealing damage, is deducted from the damage inflicted by him.
-      * ChanceToNotTakeDmg - Chance (in %, of course) not to take damage when you are attacked.
+      * ChanceToNotTakeDmg - Chance (Not percentages, but a multiplier (a number (for example 0.10 = 10%, 2 = 200%))) not to take damage when you are attacked.
       * ChanceToReturnDmg - The chance (in %, of course) to inflict the offender in return Return Dmg damage when he attacks you.
       * ReturnDmg - The amount of damage that will be dealt in response.
-      * ChanceToX2Dmg - The chance (in %, of course) that you will deal double damage when attacking.
+      * ChanceToX2Dmg - The chance (Not percentages, but a multiplier (a number (for example 0.10 = 10%, 2 = 200%))) that you will deal double damage when attacking.
-      * AttackSpeed - Attack speed increases by X% (if -X%, then decreases).
+      * AttackSpeed - Attack speed increases by X (if -X, then decreases).
       * MaxCarryWeight - Additional maximum portable weight.
-      * DamageMod - *ALL* damage increases by X% (if -X%, then decreases).
+      * DamageMod - *ALL* damage increases by X (if -X, then decreases).
       * m_ModifySkill - A list of ModifySkill elements with information about the increased skill.
 Note, it only works with vanilla skills.
         * skillName - The name of the skill to increase.
 Just like on [wiki](https://valheim.fandom.com/wiki/Skills), but without spaces.
         * add - How many points will be added.